-A systematic approach to catching mistakes before they turn into expensive field problems
+A systematic approach to catching mistakes before they turn into expensive field problems.

 If you've ever seen a $50,000 change order that started as a simple coordination miss, you know why drawing review matters.
 Finding errors before they reach the field is one of the best investments you can make on any project.
 The cost of fixing mistakes jumps by 10x once construction starts.
 This guide walks you through a review process that actually catches the issues that turn into RFIs and change orders.